12 Best Pellet Stove Reviews & Buying Guide

 - Is your house well insulated?
 This will also factor into how many BTU’s you need.

 - The cost, both in purchasing and operating a pellet stove.
-The cost of purchasing will influence the brand you buy, and availability of fuel sources (pellet or wood) in your area will determine which is more cost-efficient.
+The cost of purchasing will influence the brand you buy, and the availability of fuel sources (pellet or wood) in your area will determine which is more cost-efficient.

 How A Pellet Stove Works